 Mailbag #1, July 2020: The team answers all sorts of questions that didn’t find their way into dedicated articles, and disagrees on pre-measuring.

-Hammer of Math: Goonhammer contributor Kevin looks into the math behind Blast weapons and Out of Action probabilities.
+Hammer of Math: Goonhammer contributor Primars Kevin looks into the math behind all sorts of Necro stuff – Ash Waste vehicles, ammo and damage rolls, and campaign economy!

 Easy Necromunda Terrain: Crab-Stuffed Mushrooms has some beautiful Necromunda terrain, and he’s here to show us how he built and painted it!